JackPalmerGit/ctf-write-ups/picoCTF/unpackme.md

 ```
 This suggests that the program is likely expecting a specific number as an input.

-Given that `bbbbloat` has been stripped, we can still attempt to uncover clues by using the `strings` command to analyze all the information provided.
+Given that `unpackme-upx` has been stripped, we can still attempt to uncover clues by using the `strings` command to analyze all the information provided.
 ```bash
 remnux@remnux:~/ctf/pico/bbbbloat$ strings ./bbbbloat
 ```